 What do we know about human nature?
 People will walk a mile for a small gift, they like to rub elbows with important personalities, are competitive by nature, and love to win.
 That’s our formula!
-Let’s make the Annual FOD Walk an occasion.
+Let’s make the Annual FOD walk down an occasion.

 First, offer a gift: a FOD logo cap or T-shirt for all attendees.
 Second, offer personalities: pilots and managers.
 Third, the competition: All attendees break into four teams to compete for retrieving the most FOD by weight and the most FOD by volume.
 Prizes are awarded to all members of the winning teams (examples: coffee mugs, lunch passes, $5 gasoline coupon, etc.).

 This is another Public Awareness Campaign.
 The goal is to get everyone excited and eager to attend.
 Advertise, advertise, advertise.
 The advance advertising should state that casual clothing and comfortable outdoor shoes must be worn (no high heels).
 If your site has an intercom system, announce the FOD walk down every day for a few days prior to the event.
 On the day the FOD Walk will take place, announce it one hour prior to start.
 If no intercom, post reminders and have announcements made at crew/staff meetings and on the company intranet.

 The Supplies Needed

 - Heavy duty trash bags to pass out to all attendees (have extras).

 - A megaphone to communicate with the crowd.

 - A large industrial scale to weigh the FOD.